cp3402-students/cp3402-2021-site-cp3402-2021-team14/theme.md

 #######Index page
 - Since the Program page is the posts page, it utilises "index.php" to build the page.
 - An additional class ("site-main-program") has been provided to control the size of the content to allow space for the sidebar.
-  - This allows for page wide styling without affecting the other pages, as they use the default "site-page" class.
+  - This allows for page-wide styling without affecting the other pages, as they use the default "site-page" class.

 ##### Festivals Page
 - The festivals page uses a shortcode block to action a function titled "festivalPosts".